kevyJose/cricket-stats-visualiser/README.md

 # Cricket Mania

 ## Description
-A data visualisation tool that enables users to explore historical cricket batting data.
+A data visualisation and analytics tool that enables users to explore historical cricket batting data.

 ---